bobdavies2000/OpenCVB/README.md

 -   Emgu examples removed.
 LineDetector library removed – it was redundant
 -   Version 1.0.0 defined and released

-# Recent Changes – May 2021
+# 2021 May - Recent Changes

 -   980 algorithms – almost all less than a page of code
 -   Global variables introduced – settings that apply to all algorithms, line width, max depth, font size.